Azure/azure-rest-api-specs/documentation/api-scenario/references/ApiScenarioDefinition.md

 - **shareScope**
   - **Type:** Optional, Boolean or String
   - **Default:** true
-  - Describe how the scope (ResourceGroup if scope is ResourceGroup) could be shared with other tests.
-If it's true or it's the same string setting for different API scenario, then they share the same scope, which means:
+  - Describe how the scope (ResourceGroup if scope is ResourceGroup) could be shared with other scenarios.
+If true or the same string value for different API scenario, they share the same scope, which means:
-    - These tests will run under the same scope (e.g. ResourceGroup).
-They may launch in parallel.
+    - These API scenarios will run under the same scope (e.g. ResourceGroup).
-    - **prepareSteps** will only run once in the scope.
+    - **prepareSteps** and **cleanUpSteps** will run only once in the scope.
 The variables will be shared.
   - By default all the API scenario in one definition file will be launched in the same scope.
-If shareScope is false then it will not share anything with other API scenarios in the same file.
+If shareScope is false, the API scenarios will not share anything with others in the same file.
 - **variables**
   - **Type:** Optional, Map of strings
   - See [Variables](./Variables.md)